haiodo/hum1izer/README.md

 "figurative zero".
 This is fundamentally not catchable with regexes; for that you need the humanizer-ru skill itself, with a model.

-There is no text rewriting either: hum1izer only shows and advises.
+There is no rewriting of its own either: the rules only show and advise.
+The prose comes from a model, and only when it is called from `tui`; it reaches the file only after a person has looked at the diff and agreed.

 No code complexity either - no cyclomatic or cognitive complexity, no maintainability index.
 That is a job for `golangci-lint` (`cyclop`, `gocognit`,